RachelBaschieri/US-Biochar-Atlas-Biochar-Selection-Tool/README.md

    b. psql -U postgres -d practiceAtlas -f practiceAtlas_clean.sql (This command loads the .sql file into your database.)

-3. Copy the example env file:

- cp .env.example .env
+3. Copy the example env file: cp .env.example .env

-4. Open the .env in a text editor and update values as needed, e.g.:
+4. Open the .env in a text editor and update values as needed, e.g.: DATABASE_URL=postgresql://postgres:yourpassword@localhost:####/practiceAtlas (edit postgres to your username if you used a different one and input port#) SECRET_KEY=your_secret_key

- DATABASE_URL=postgresql://postgres:yourpassword@localhost:####/practiceAtlas

- SECRET_KEY=your_secret_key

 5. Create a virtual environment: